Martinelli-89/ChessJS/README.md

 <p>The game is fully working.
 However the media queryes for different screen sizes, due to the lack of time, are minimal and needs to be improve for a better user experience on devices larger than a small phone.</p>

 <h2>Future developement</h2>
-I would like to work on the following future when I will have the knowledge or the time:
+I would like to work on the following features when I will have the knowledge or the time:
 <ul>
     <li>Improve media queries;</li>
     <li>Add scores and clearly displayed whos turn it is;</li>